patricklam/plam.new-webpage/content/post/20240617-overland-track-cradle-mountain.md

 from Waterfall Valley, backtracked half an hour, climbed Barn Bluff, and then did the rest of the day 2 walk.

-We arrived at the hut at 5:30pm, right around sunset.
+We arrived at the Waterfall Valley hut at 5:30pm, right around sunset.
 MP saw a wallaby near the hut;
 I missed it.
 I did also do some night photography later.
 I observed another hiker who had had a shoe disaster.
 Apparently in Australia's dry climate, unused shoes delaminate, thus ending one's hike.